GeorgeBelanger/dev_log_2019/README.md

             - Interesting to know that useSpring is actually a physics engine.
         - Shapes will look like crap if they have any background on them.
         - Gotta look into matrix3d... or find the equivalent in react spring.

+## 1/31/19 Thursday 4:20 glickman
+  - Working on the mouse parallax again today.
+I've got 3 options:
+    - Rip the matrix3d setup that he has and implement it on my site
+      - He actually has the repo for his portfolio site on his github...
+Awesome
+    - Use the react springs demos and create my own
+    - Take the pictures from my websites
+  - Going to do the first of these.
+    - Few options on how to port this content.
+      - Take what I need directly from the file and import it into another file
+      - Get the whole thing running and then delete out the excess
+        - Going with this option, though he's using grunt and I'm not sure how to run it.
+        - Going to try npm install and then npm start...
+        - Didn't work.
+Going to have to install php and run it that way.
+        - Stopped grunt from running cssmin because it was throwing an error: can't make a subarray of a string.

 # Shopping list :0
 saurkraut